All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Can I skip the assessment phase?

 We recommend the assessment phase because it helps determine whether the loading course provided lasting benefit.
-If you transition directly to maintenance without pausing, it is harder to evaluate how well PPS worked.
-That said, some physicians move directly to monthly maintenance after the loading course.
+If you transition directly to maintenance without pausing, it's harder to evaluate how well PPS worked.
+But some physicians move directly to monthly maintenance after the loading course.

 What if I miss a maintenance dose?